akhfaern/flaskbone/README.md

 # FlaskBone

-A simple base application to be used in flask projects
+A simple base application to be used in flask api projects

+- api based structure
 - user authentication
 - auto routing with generic blueprint and base request class
 - python data validation for requests with base data class and validation